Moderation4Dummies/ERP-Scraper/README.md

 Roblox has a [serious problem](https://youtu.be/RxJvvP2erDE?si=gCO-cn-jKvgKWa-c&t=134) with users creating accounts for sexual purposes, commonly referred to as ERP (erotic roleplay) accounts.

-Many of these accounts create or hijack groups hosted on the website in order to find each other by using the members lists as directories.
+Many of these accounts create or hijack groups hosted on the website to find each other by using the members lists as directories.
 Most ERP accounts are in several of these violative groups.

 <h2 align="center" style="margin-top: 0px;">How does it work?</h1>